Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 5. Accountability and Integrity

-Accountability and integrity are the vital skills for any employee to exercise in the workplace.
+Accountability and integrity are vital skills for every employee in the workplace.
+If you make a mistake, take responsibility regardless of the consequences.

 Example:

-Her act of integrity received appreciation for her honesty and solution-oriented approach.
+Her act of integrity was appreciated for its honesty and solution-oriented approach.

 Tips: